siddhesh21/Dublin-Rainfall-Analysis-Predictions/README.md

-# Machine learning Michaelmas submission
+# Dublin Rainfall Prediction analysis

 **Rain_Prediction_Dublin.ipynb** is written to analysis and build the most appropriate models for the chosen dataset using feature selection based on box plots and p-values.